Nayzus/NativeRefresh/README.md

 ## Quick Start

-For start need import `NativeRefresh`
+To start, you need to import the package `import NativeRefresh`

 ```swift
             RefreshableScrollView {